wafibismail/unit-and-integration-testing-homework/example/README.md

 # Note
-Apart from the source codes, which doesn't say much as it's already a complete project to start with, I also documented the learning journey in this repository's main folder in README.md and NOTES.md
+Apart from uploading the source codes, which doesn't say much as it was already a complete project to start with, I also documented the learning journey in this repository's main folder in README.md and NOTES.md